|South American tapir, Tapirus terrestris|

-He's a water baby and a relative of the rhinoceros.
-Tapir love the water.
+He is a relative of the rhinoceros and like his rhino cousins, he loves the water.
 They play, swim, dive, and use it to protect themselves from predators.

 Their feet are specially designed for swimming and walking on muddy shores.
 Each of their front feet has four splayed toes, a bit like having a fin or snowshoe on your feet.
 Their back feet have a similar design but with three toes.
 They nap and hide in the forest during the day and then head out at night to munch on leaves, shoots, fruit, and other green goodies in the Amazon Rainforest and the River Basin in South America, east of the Andes.